mtkresearch/Breeze-ASR-25/README.md

 ---

 ## Performance
+Word error rates of benchmarks.
 The WERR is reported in comparison with the Whisper-large-v2 automatic language detection (WLV2-Auto) baseline.
 "Breeze ASR 25" is refered in the [paper](https://arxiv.org/pdf/2506.11130) as "Twister"
 ### Short-form Audio Datasets

 | Dataset\Model             | Language | WLV2-Auto ↓ | WLV3-Auto ↓ | COOL-Whisper ↓ | **Breeze ASR 25 (Ours)** ↓ |